Steve-Shao/TorchBSDE-Package/README.md

 ## Installation

-You can install the DeepBSDE Solver in three ways:
+You can install the TorchBSDE Solver in three ways:

 ### 1. Direct Use